-The chemicals used in pressure treatment are copper based which can react with the sap of the timber or air and this is what creates green flecks on the surface.
+Green timber has a naturally-pale, wooden colour but you will also note a slight green tint or fleck caused by the pressure-treating process.
+The chemicals used in pressure treatment are copper based which react with both the sap of the timber and the air and then oxidise, creating green flecks on the surface.

-Products that are dip treated brown have been dipped in a tank with the preservative and then taken out to dry.
-Dip-treated products will have a shorter lifespan than those that are pressure-treated which is why we only supply dip-treated panels and trellis – products that shouldn't be in contact with the ground which means they degrade faster.
+- Dip treated brown timber is dipped in a tank with the preservative and then taken out to dry.
+Dip treated products will have a shorter lifespan than those that are pressure treated which is why we only supply dip treated panels and trellis – products that shouldn't be in direct contact with the ground.

 For more information on timber treatments, such as UC4 or tanalised timber, read our article here.